psychemedia/island-storynotes/elder-puckaster.md

 "There is a spot that you may see
 When walking on the strand,
 Half the day beneath the sea,
-Aud half upon the land.
+And half upon the land.
 You shall know when the morning sun
 Is shining fierce and bright.
 Where the treasure must be won